Johan-George/googlesolutions/guides/All You Need to Know About Javascript.md

 ```Javascript
 let number = nums[1];
 ```
 In this case, we will be getting item 1 which has a value of 12.
 It's also important to understand that an array can also contain a bunch of inner arrays (usually called a 2D array).
 In Scripting Siege, you will see that we will use these 2D arrays to represent data about the in-game, grid.
-More precisely, you will encounter an array containing a bunch of inner arrays representing rows in the grid.
-In each of these inner arrays is data representing all the units on that row.
+More precisely, you will encounter an array containing a bunch of inner arrays representing columns in the grid.
+In each of these inner arrays is data representing all the units on that column.
 For now, let us give you a simpler example of a 2D array:

 ```Javascript
 let grid = [